bradymholt/geekytidbits.com/about-me/index.md

 - I believe in the Oxford comma.
 - I'm a Christian.
 - I can whistle _really_ loud.
-- I've seen the <a href="http://en.wikipedia.org/wiki/The_Matrix" target="_blank">The Matrix</a> movie at least 20 times.
-- I've never broken a bone in my body.
+- I've never broken a bone.
 - Google has <a href="https://groups.google.com/forum/#!searchin/comp.lang.pascal.borland/%22brady$20holt%22" target="_blank">Usenet history on me back to 1996</a>.
 - I play the acoustic guitar.
+- I was a choir nerd in high school and college.
 - Hawaii is my favorite place to visit.
 - I have a beautiful wife, daughter, and son.
 I adore them.
 - A good word to describe me is _resourceful_.